spsinghrathore/Ultimate-JS-Repo/Ultimate-JS-Repo/1_Understand/Concepts/01_what-is-javascript.md

 ## 🧠 Concept 01: What is JavaScript?

-You’ve started the path of the dragon.
+You’ve started the path.
 You’re not here to memorize—
 You're here to **understand**

 And today, we conquer the most basic but most foundational question: